Family, Friend and Neighbor (FFN) Appreciation Week

 Family, Friend and Neighbor (FFN) care is a broad term encompassing home-based child care provided by caregivers who typically have a previous relationship with the children for whom they care.
 They are the grandmothers, nanas, aunties, abuelitas, family, friends and neighbors who care for children.
 Family, friend and neighbor care makes up the majority of home-based child care in the U.S. with one in four children in the U.S. under the age of 5 being cared for by a grandparent some or all of the time their parent is at work.

 Sunday, Sept.
-08: National Grandparents’ Day!
-Celebrating Grandparents as FFN Caregivers.
+07: It’s National Grandparents’ Day!
+Celebrating Grandparents Who Are FFN Caregivers!

 MONDAY, SEPT.
-09: Are You an FFN Caregiver?
-Who Are the FFN Caregivers All Around Us?
+08: Faces of FFN Care: A Look at the FFN Caregivers All Around Us

 Policies that support family, friend and neighbor care are gaining momentum on the state and federal level.
-Join us on Thursday, September 12 at 1 p.m.
-ET/ 10 a.m.
-PT to hear from FFN caregivers, policymakers and advocates about how you can help build the momentum.
+Hear from FFN caregivers, policymakers, and advocates about how you can help build the momentum.

 Digital Toolkit